mdhiggins/ESP8266-HTTP-IR-Blaster/README.md

 URL
 --------------
 Parameters
-- `code` - value can be 1-6 and corresponds to the slot you saved your remove code under
+- `code` - value can be 1-6 and corresponds to the slot you saved your remove code under or the raw IR code such as `a90:SONY:19`
 - `pulse` - (optional) specifies repeating the signal a number of times (pulses).
-Some TVs require a few pulses for the signal to be picked up.
-10ms delay between each signal
+Some TVs require a few pulses for the signal to be picked up
+- `pdelay` - (optional) pulse delay in milliseconds.
+Default 10ms
 - `repeat` - (optional) specifies longer repeats to simulate pressing the remote button multiple times.
-Useful for emulating things like the sleep timer.
-1000ms delay between each signal
+Useful for emulating things like the sleep timer
-Example I used to set a 30 minute sleep timer on my TV:
+- `rdelay` - (optional) time to delay sending the signal again.
+Default 1000ms Example I used to set a 30 minute sleep timer on my TV:
 `http://xxx.xxx.xxx.xxx/msg?code=2&pulse=3&repeat=5`